dmrl789/ippan-explorer2/README.md

 npm run dev
 ```

 The explorer expects an IPPAN RPC endpoint.
-Configure the base URL via `NEXT_PUBLIC_IPPAN_RPC_URL` (defaults to `http://localhost:8080`).
-All data is mocked locally for now, but every page is wired through a reusable `fetchJson` helper so you can swap in real endpoints when available.
+Configure the base URL via `NEXT_PUBLIC_IPPAN_RPC_URL`.
+For local development you can point it to `http://localhost:8080`; in production the explorer runs in mock mode when the variable is unset so UI links never point at localhost.

 ## Pages